Charging station: Connectors

-CCS DC charging requires Powerline Communications (PLC).
+CCS DC charging requires power-line communication (PLC).
 Two connectors are added at the bottom of Type 1 or Type 2 vehicle inlets and charging plugs to supply DC current.
 These are commonly known as Combo 1 or Combo 2 connectors.
 The choice of style inlets is normally standardized on a per-country basis so that public chargers do not need to fit cables with both variants.
 Generally, North America uses Combo 1 style vehicle inlets, while most of the rest of the world uses Combo 2.

 The CHAdeMO standard is favored by Nissan, Mitsubishi, and Toyota, while the SAE J1772 Combo standard is backed by GM, Ford, Volkswagen, BMW, and Hyundai.
-Both systems charge to 80% in approximately 20 minutes, but the two systems are completely incompatible.
+Both systems charge to 80% in approximately 20 minutes, but the two systems are incompatible.
 Richard Martin, editorial director for clean technology marketing and consultant firm Navigant Research, stated:

 The broader conflict between the CHAdeMO and SAE Combo connectors, we see that as a hindrance to the market over the next several years that needs to be worked out.